magdalenagola/Multithreaded-Online-Bank-With-Kafka/README.md

 -Navigate to Kafka's directory:
 ```
-cd directory when you extracted kafka
+cd directory where you have extracted kafka
 ```
 -You have to run kafka's server (in first terminal!):
 ```